 A testing window is a specific timeframe that an APICS exam is offered.
 The APICS CPIM exams are available year-round in North America during testing windows outside North America.
 The APICS CSCP exam is available during testing windows throughout the globe.
 Is there a fee for switching to another testing window?
 If you are a CSCP candidate testing anywhere in the world or a CPIM candidate testing outside North America, the ATT is valid for the testing window you selected when completing the ATT Request Form.
 However, you have the option to update the original ATT and select another window that starts on or before the authorization expiration date at no additional cost.
 After the authorization expiration date, you will need to request a new ATT and pay the new fee.
 All requests for a new testing window must be made prior to the end of the currently selected testing window.

 For example, if you are testing during the 2014–2015 testing windows outside North America:

-Can I get an overview of what the new process looks like?
+What is an overview of the new process?